harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/execution-history.md

 ---
-title: Execution History
+title: Pipeline Execution History
 description: Learn more about the execution history of a pipeline.
 Where to find it and what information it contains.
 sidebar_position: 7
 ---

-This topic covers the execution history page for any given pipeline.
-Reading this page should tell you how to navigate to it, and what information is contained within.
+This topic describes how to view the execution history pipelines, how to navigate to it, and what information is contained within.

 ## Where Can I Find Execution History?

-There are a few places you can look to find the execution history of your pipeline or all pipelines.
+You can find the execution history of your pipeline or all pipelines in a project in the following places in the Harness UI.

 ### Executions Tab

-Find the execution history of all pipelines for a given project in the left navigation tab:
+You can view the execution history of all pipelines for a given project in the **Executions** tab in the left navigation of the Harness UI:

 ![](./static/leftnav-executions-tab.png)

 ### Pipelines Tab

+You can view the execution history of all pipelines for a given project in the **Pipelines** tab also.

+In the Harness UI left navigation, select **Pipelines**.
+A list of pipelines created under the project appears.

-In the pipelines tab, click the button for more actions on the pipeline you're interested in and select `View Executions`.
+Select the more actions button on the right for the pipeline of your choice, and then select **View Executions**.

 ![](./static/pipelinetab-executions.png)

 ### Pipeline Studio

+You can view the execution history of a specific pipeline using Pipeline Studio.

+In the Harness UI left navigation, select **Pipelines**, and then select the pipeline for which you want to view the execution details.

-You can find the execution history on the top right corner when you are in the pipeline studio for a given pipeline.
+Select the **Execution History** option on the top right corner of the page to view the execution details.

 ![](./static/pipelinestudio-execution-history.png)